 Management positions exist within marketing, sales, planning, sporting events, sport administration and facility management.
 Organisations that offer these positions include professional sports clubs, sporting goods companies, sports marketing agencies, sports event organisers, sports governing bodies, sports public agencies, sports community recreation departments, health and leisure clubs and athletic service organisations.

 The course will enable you to enhance your skills, sector-specific knowledge, expertise and employability attributes, making the transition from study to a meaningful career a more seamless process.

 On successful completion of the course, you will have:

-- A detailed understanding of international sport, particularly in relation to: the scope, principles, strategies and activities of the sector; relevant management approaches and theories; its relationship to wider processes of global change; and ethical and cultural issues.
+- A detailed understanding of international sports, particularly in relation to: the scope, principles, strategies and activities of the sector, relevant management approaches and theories, its relationship to wider processes of global change, and ethical and cultural issues.

-- A knowledge of core debates, theoretical challenges, developments, tensions and contradictions within international sport business.
+- A knowledge of core debates, theoretical challenges, developments, tensions and contradictions within international sports business.

-- The ability to define, explain and appropriately use key terms, models and concepts in the context of sport business management.
+- The ability to define, explain and appropriately use key terms, models and concepts in the context of sports business management.

-- The capacity to assess the wider implications of a rapidly changing socio-economic, cultural and political environment on various actors and stakeholders in international sport business.
+- The capacity to assess the wider implications of a rapidly changing socio-economic, cultural and political environment on various actors and stakeholders in the international sports business.

 - The ability to examine your own norms, values and belief systems in the context of socio-economic, cultural and ideological discourses.

 - A set of vocationally relevant management, problem solving and communication skills, enabling you to succeed in a global working environment and to contribute critically and creatively to the further development of international sports business.

 The admission requirements (criteria) for the Master in Business Management programmes (all specialisations) are as follows:

 - a bachelor's degree or equivalent recognised qualification.

 - Applicants are requested to provide an academic reference from their previous education institute.